lambdaclass/cairo-vm/examples/wasm-demo-cairo1/README.md

 # Demo of `cairo-vm` on WebAssembly

 While cairo-vm is compatible with WebAssembly, it doesn't implement any bindings to it.
-Instead, create a new WebAssembly crate with cairo-vm as a dependency and implement the required functionality there.
+Instead, create a new WebAssembly crate with cairo-vm and cairo1-run as dependencies and implement the required functionality there.

 Since mimalloc is not automatically compilable to WebAssembly, the cairo-vm dependency should disable the default features, which will in turn disable mimalloc.